GMuskan/Friends-Quiz/README.md

 You'll be able to play level-1 iff you clear level-0.

-If ypu wish to retry on any question if you answer it wrong then you can also do that.
+If you wish to retry on any question if you answer it wrong then you can also do that.

 You can also retry a complete level if you've not scored much then you can do that also.